brioux/blockchain-carbon-accounting/utility-emissions-channel/typescript_app/README.md

 - [X] POST /api/v1/utilityemissionchannel/emissions : record emission on fabric
 - [X] GET  /api/v1/utilityemissionchannel/emissions/:userId/:orgName/:uuid : get emission record with id = uuid
 - [X] GET  /api/v1/utilityemissionchannel/allEmissions/:userId/:orgName/:utilityId/:partyId : get emission records with given utilityId and partyId

+### Identity Management

+For managing identity of client, this project uses HashiCorp's Vault.
+Each client of a organizations are represented as a entity in vault having following capabilities:

+- Client can only uses his/her transit key.
+- Client can uses a dedicated key-secret vault path to store secret.

+NOTE : No client can access other client transit key and kv path.

+**Getting Started**

+Before starting the application, organization operator will have to setup a vault server, having following :

+- Manager Policy : Policy required for manager of the identities, Job of a manager will be to create new client.
+- Client Template Policy : Policy for giving restricted access to client.
+- Userpass Auth Enabled : Username and password based credentials is used for authentication of clients/manager.
+- Transit Secret Path : for storing keys of each clients.
+- Key-Value secret Path : for storing secrets of clients.

+For Development vault server can be started using `npm run vault:setup`.
+[NOTE : THIS IS JUST FOR TESTING AND DEVELOPMENT , FOR PRODUCTION PLEASE SEE VAULT DEPLOYMENT GUIDE : https://learn.hashicorp.com/tutorials/vault/deployment-guide].

+Use `npm run vault:policy <transitPath> <secretPath> <userpassPath>` for generating both `client-tmpl.hcl` and `manager.hcl` for your Vault deployment.